 - Remuneration Committee

 The Audit Committee, the Remuneration Committee and the Corporate Governance and Sustainability Committee are each composed of at least three Board members who are not members of the Executive Committee.
-The Presidium is composed of two Board members.
+The Chairman's Committee is composed of two Board members.

-The Chairman and Vice-chairman serve jointly as the Presidium as well as a Nomination Committee.
+The Chairman and Vice-chairman serve jointly as the Chairman's Committee as well as a Nomination Committee.
 In the latter capacity they prepare proposals to the Board of Directors regarding the appointment of new Board members and are concerned with succession planning and the evaluation of candidates for the Executive Committee.